Caín (film): Plot

-Don Polo, a rich influential landowner, has only one legitimate son, Abel, who is spoiled, naive and weak.
-Don Polo’s elder son, Martín, was born out of a relationship with Dionisia, the housekeeper in his farm, which is called El Paraíso (Paradise).
-Martín and Abel have grown up together but in very different circumstances.
-Martín has been treated not like a son but like any other peasant in the farm.
-In spite of these differences, the two brothers have had a good relationship in which the older and more experienced Martín keeps the upper hand.
-Their friendship breaks up with the arrival of Margarita, a beautiful young woman from a penniless aristocratic family.
-Margarita’s father was the previous owner of El Paraíso.
-Both brothers are attracted to the sweet and flirty Margarita and she is torn between the two.
+Despite Don Polo's restrictions, Abel establishes a good fraternal relationship with Martín and with Ángela, an attractive mentally retarded girl who helps Dionisia with her chores.
+Martín and Abel have grown up together but in very different circumstances; Abel does attend school, unlike Martín has been treated not like a son but like any other peasant in the farm.
+In spite of these differences, the two brothers have had a good relationship in which the older and more experienced Martín keeps the upper hand, does not prevent Martín from being jealous of Abel.